Skip to content

 Writer, retired boxer, self-improvement enthusiast

-The Art of War is an ancient Chinese military guide by military strategist Sun Tzu that was penned sometime around the 5th century B.C.
-It is composed of 13 chapters, each devoted to a different aspect of strategy and or tactics in war.
+The Art of War is an ancient Chinese military guide by military strategist Sun Tzu that was penned around the 5th century B.C.
+It comprises 13 chapters, each devoted to a different aspect of strategy and or tactics in war.

 It’s a surprisingly short read.
 I read it on my kindle, and the page counter had it pegged at 30 pages, including pre and post-text filler.
 This makes sense, as it’s actually the lead text in an ancient anthology called “The Seven Military Classics” by Emperor Shenzong of Song.

-Despite its short length, the ideas it’s packed with apply to many areas in life.
-The strategies apply to modern warfare, business, negotiation, and even relationships.
+Despite its short length, its ideas apply to many areas of life.
+The strategies apply to modern warfare, business, negotiation, and relationships.

 I read through The Art of War and took notes on what I thought were the most important ideas and quotes.
-If you don’t have time to read the book yourself or just want a refresher, these big ideas and quotes from The Art of War should prove to make you a better combatant in the battleground of life.
+If you don’t have time to read the book yourself or want a refresher, the following are the big ideas and quotes from The Art of War should prove to make you a better combatant in the battleground of life.

 sun tzu art of war quotes "According as circumstances are favorable, one should modify one’s plans."